Periodic $Y$-Systems and Nahm Sums: The Rank 2 Case

-We classify periodic Y-systems of rank 2 satisfying the symplectic property.
-We find that there are six such Y-systems.
-In all cases, the periodicity follows from the existence of two reddening sequences associated with the time evolution of the Y-systems in positive and negative directions, which gives rise to quantum dilogarithm identities associated with Donaldson-Thomas invariants.
-We also consider $q$-series called the Nahm sums associated with these Y-systems.
-We see that they are included in Zagier's list of rank 2 Nahm sums that are likely to be modular functions.
-It was recently shown by Wang that they are indeed modular functions.
+\Abstract{We classify periodic $Y$-systems of rank~2 satisfying the symplectic property.
+We~find that there are six such $Y$-systems.
+In all cases, the periodicity follows from the existence of two reddening sequences associated with the time evolution of the $Y$-systems in positive and negative directions, which gives rise to quantum dilogarithm identities associated with Donaldson--Thomas invariants.
+We also consider $q$-series called the Nahm sums associated with these $Y$-systems.
+We see that they are included in Zagier's list of rank~2 Nahm sums that are likely to be modular functions.
+It was recently shown by Wang that they are indeed modular functions.}